ClickOnce Publishing Process

 The first step in ClickOnce deployment is publishing the application.
-This means placing the application files on the deployment server and generating two manifest files associated with a ClickOnce publication: the deployment manifest and the application manifest.
-The deployment manifest contains information about the publication, including the deployment provider URL, which indicates where the application will be launched from, the update policy, and a reference to the application manifest.
+This means placing the application files on the deployment server and generating two manifest files associated with a ClickOnce publication: the deployment manifest, and the application manifest.
+The deployment manifest contains information about the publication, including the deployment provider URL, which indicates where the application will be launched from; the update policy; and a reference to the application manifest.
 The application manifest contains the list of files that the application is composed of and the set of permissions required to run the application.

 There are several publishing scenarios that are often encountered with an automatic deployment mechanism such as ClickOnce.
 These scenarios include the following:

 - Staged deployment.
 A new version is placed on the deployment server, but different groups are expected to download the update at different times.
-For example, in a bank branch scenario, Branch A may be expected to do its updates on Monday, Branch B on Tuesday, Branch C on Wednesday, and so on.
+For example, in a bank branch scenario, Branch A might be expected to do its updates on Monday, Branch B on Tuesday, Branch C on Wednesday, and so on.
 This would require each branch to use a different launch URL for its application so that separate physical installations are present on the client computer.

 - Future deployment.
-A new version is available, but it needs to be applied at a specific point in the future.
-For example, you may want all client computers to start using the new version at 9:00 A.M.
+A new version is available, but it needs to be applied at a specific time in the future.
+For example, you might want all client computers to start using the new version at 9:00 A.M.
 Monday morning when the new server components that the client computer will communicate with are activated.
-In this case, you will need to allow client computers to download and cache the new software version ahead of time so that the switch to the new version can be done at a specific time that is not affected by deployment server loading.
+In this scenario, you will need to allow client computers to download and cache the new software version ahead of time so that the switch to the new version can be done at a specific time that is not affected by deployment server loading.
 For more information, see How to: Apply Updates at a Future Time.